baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-linux-monitoring-and-job-control.md

 `setsid` is useful when you want to start a new session, because you have started to be connected to a new terminal -- such as when starting a shell inside a terminal emulator -- or you want a daemon (which you don't want to be associated with a controlling terminal).

 # Nohup vs. Screen vs. Setid
-One thing must be clarified, using screen and nohup, you can return and check the output of the running commands, with screen because you can attach a screen session, and with nohup, because you can check the output file.
+One thing must be clarified, using [screen][06] and nohup, you can return and check the output of the running commands, with screen because you can attach a screen session, and with nohup, because you can check the output file.

 Using setsid that is not possible, so only use it, when the output is not important for you. setsid creates a new session id for the command you run using it, so it does not deppend on your shell session, therefore if that shell session is closed the other command will stay running.